 (G) Within a flood way as determined by maps promulgated by the Federal Emergency Management Agency, unless the development receives a no rise certification in accordance with Section 60.3(d)(3) of Title 44 of the Code of Federal Regulations.

 (H) Within an area determined by the Department to be inappropriate for affordable housing development by additional objective criteria, including areas severely lacking in access to public transit, accessibility to employment or educational opportunities, and residentially supportive retail and service amenities, all as to be determined through regulations adopted by the Department at its discretion; until the Department adopts such regulations this subparagraph (H) shall not be interpreted to prohibit any such site.
 The Department is authorized, but not mandated, to adopt regulations to implement the terms of this subparagraph (H); and such regulations shall be adopted pursuant to the Administrative Procedures Act set forth in Government Code section 11340 et seq.
-Division 13 of the Public Resources Code shall not apply to either: the Department’s adoption of the regulations authorized by this section, or any financial assistance awarded by any public agency to any development that satisfies subdivision (b) of this section.
+Division 13 of the Public Resources Code shall not apply to either: the Department’s adoption of the regulations authorized by this section, or any financial assistance awarded by any public agency to any development that satisfies subdivision (c) of this section.
 This section shall be operative regardless as to whether the Department adopts the regulations authorized by this section.

-(6) Unless the proposed housing development replaces units at a level of affordability equal to or greater than the level of a previous affordability restriction, the development must not be on any property that is any of the following:
+(7) Unless the proposed housing development replaces units at a level of affordability equal to or greater than the replacement units required by subparagraph (B) of subdivision (3) of subsection (c) of Section 65915, the development must not be on any property that is any of the following:

 (A) A parcel or parcels on which rental dwelling units are, or if the dwelling units have been vacated or demolished in the five-year period preceding the application, have been subject to a recorded covenant, ordinance, or law that restricts rents to levels affordable to persons and families of lower or very low income.